 Parents may apply for a reassignment for their child to attend another school where space exists during specified application windows.
 Students may also be reassigned due to hardship.

 3. Why do some students receive letters allowing them the option to select another school besides their assigned school?

 Schools that receive a state grade of "F" or three consecutive grades of "D" come under what the Federal Government calls school improvement status.
 All students who are enrolled in these schools are eligible for school choice through the Opportunity Scholarship Program (OSP).
 This includes incoming sixth grade to middle school or kindergarten students who are registered to attend that elementary school.
 Under OSP, parents must be offered a choice of at least two schools other than the child's home school.
 These can include schools with a grade of C or better.

-Full-time, permanent employees of the School Board of Broward County, who have school-age children, including those of which they have legal guardianship, are eligible to attend the same school at the employee’s work location.
-If applying for a reassignment the employee may request another school within a five mile radius of the work location as provided in the Broward Teacher's Union Contract, Article 15.
+Employees of the School Board of Broward County, who have school-age children, including those of which they have legal guardianship, are eligible for an assignment priority when requesting to have their children placed in the same school as the employee’s work location.
+If applying for a reassignment the employee may request another school within the Innovation Zone of the work location as provided in the Broward Teacher's Union Contract, Article 15.
 In a specialized program such as Magnet, the student must meet the academic criteria at the secondary level.

 5. What is being done about students who are enrolled in our school and live in other counties or boundaries?